gskielian/Raspberry-Pi-Curriculum/README.md

   - `grep`
     - use this to search
     - I usually use this withe pipes to narrow down on the key results:
-      - `ls - l | grep .sh` will list all files that have an `.sh`   in their name
+      - `ls -l | grep .sh` will list all files that have an `.sh`   in their name
       - `ps aux | grep lovelySong.sh`  will only show the processes which have `lovelySong.sh` in their description.
       - `history | grep ssh` will look through all of your past
-  - `ssh username@ip- address`
+  - `ssh username@ipaddress`
       - this command is a crowd pleaser, and it allows you to get into another computer.
 You all know very well what this means.
   - `open http://www.url.com`
       - (*Mac Only) This command will open a specified url in a mac computer.
-There is a similar command `xdg- open `
+There is a similar command `xdg-open `
   - `open [something]`
       - It gets two lines because this command is really something.
 Open literally anything on a mac with this command.
-  - `sudo shutdown - h now`
+  - `sudo shutdown -h now`
       - This will allow you to shutdown a computer via the command line.
-      - `shutdown now` is relatively universal - -  I think the windows version is very similar.
+      - `shutdown now` is relatively universal --  I think the windows version is very similar.
   - `echo "hi there"`
       - the "say" of the command line, really useful when you want your computer to talk to you
   - `read variableName`